 Expectations These expectations apply to both youth and adult members for a Congregation Team.

 Attend the LYO Orientation Meeting held on Zoom May 2, 2021.
 The meeting will also be recorded for those with activity conflicts.

 Lead a Peer Ministry training in your congregation/area.

 Plan and lead Middle School Gathering.
 Required dates are the planning meeting on September 19, 2021 and the Middle School Gathering November 18 (8:00pm) – November 21, 2021 (2:00pm).
 While this is an expectation, youth and adults on the Congregation Teams will be asked in July to “opt-in” to this expectation and its required dates.
+To be eligible to "opt-in", participants must attend their full session of LYO Leadership Camp.
 Not being able to serve on the Middle School Team will not preclude you from participating in LYO Leadership Camp.

 Application Process: March 1 – April 14, 2021 Please read through all the information on this website before applying.

 Applications need to be completed by the adult who will serve as the primary Adult Leader for the Congregation Team.
 Applications open March 1 and close at midnight on April 14.

 There are limited spots available for this pilot program.
 Selection will be based on geographic diversity and space available for date preferences given.